 The guide may have to adapt the route to weather conditions and/or to group physical and/or technical ability.

-Date 2020 : From Sunday to Friday.
-Departure every Sunday from June 14th to September 13th included.
+Dates in 2021 : From Sunday to Friday.
+Departure every Sunday from June 20th to September 12th.

-- The organization and supervision of each tour by a state qualified trekking guide/s,
+- The organization and supervision by a state qualified trekking guide,

 - picnic lunches,